 The Servicer Must Contact the Borrower

-The mortgage servicer must also assign personnel to help the borrower after he or she falls 45 days delinquent and sometimes sooner.
+The mortgage servicer must also assign personnel to help the borrower by the time he or she falls 45 days delinquent.
 Personnel should be accessible to the borrower by phone and able to advise the borrower about the status of any loss mitigation application and applicable timelines.